Chronicles from Iran – Ebook

-Chronicles from Iran started as an ebook!
+Chronicles from Iran started as an ebook in 2012.

-ut beyond the economic sanctions and self-serving political rhetoric, what is everyday life like for its people – those most affected by both sanctions and the oppressive regime?
+But beyond the economic sanctions and self-serving political rhetoric, what is everyday life like for its people – those most affected by both sanctions and the oppressive regime?

 It is a sad indictment against one of the world’s oldest civilisations that the voices of ordinary Iranians are suffocated under an iron blanket of censorship, particularly those of women.
-Written by a woman who lived for many years in the country, Chronicles from Iran provides a unique opportunity to finally hear the voice of an ordinary Iranian woman.
+Written by a woman who lived for many years in the country, Chronicles from Iran provides an opportunity to finally hear the voice of an ordinary Iranian woman.

 It is also fascinating to see the contrast in cultures and read first-hand accounts of how Iranians view outsiders, particularly those in the West.